JaneWen23/MyGarden/Notes/Notes_Git.md

         git commit --amend

-    this means to replace your last commit with this commit. the commit id will be different from the last commit, however, your last commit will no longger exist.
+    this means to replace your last commit with this commit. the commit id will be different from the last commit, however, your last commit will no longer exist.

     how to commit to two branches at once?